Alan Stern, NASA: Talking about planets with astronomers is like coming to a divorce lawyer with a question about real estate

 - What would you advise people who dream of space?

-- The most important tip is to find your passion andfollow her.
-There are so many careers in space if you are interested in science or engineering, or you want to work in a laboratory, or work in communications, or do finance.
+— The most important advice is to find your passion andfollow it.
+There are so many careers in space, whether you're interested in science or engineering, or want to work in a lab, or work in communications, or go into finance.
 We need all these skills.
-If you want to be part of space exploration, find which aspect you like the most, become an expert and join us.
+If you want to be a part of space exploration, find what aspect you like best, become an expert and join us.
 We create the future.